solvaholic/micropython/README.md

 ## Getting Started

-To get started, clone this repository and open the sketches in your Arduino IDE.
-Each sketch directory contains a .ino file that can be directly opened in the Arduino IDE.
+To get started, clone this repository and open it in your favorite IDE.
+Create and/or activate a virtual environment, then run **./script/bootstrap.sh** to install required packages.

-If you'd like to use `arduino-cli` and a different IDE, you can use **./script/bootstrap.sh** to install the board and libraries.
-The scripts in **./script** have been tested manually in MacOS 14; They assume you already have `arduino-cli` installed.
+[**get_started.md**](get_started.md) describes how to set up a board and flash the firmware.
+See [**boards/boards.md**](boards/boards.md) for notes about different boards.

+TODO: How to get staretd _from scratch_?
+TODO: What about :hwconfig.py?
+TODO: And what else?

 ## Contributing